Nikki-Chig/reactive-spreadsheet-application/README.md

 - **DuckDB:** As an embedded SQL database for efficient data storage and querying.
 - **Redis Streams:** To manage and broadcast real-time cell updates among connected clients.
 - **Svelte:** For building a reactive and user-friendly frontend.
-- **AWS:** For depploying and managing the application infrastructure.
+- **AWS:** For deploying and managing the application infrastructure.

 ## Features